Workflow: Visium HD cell-level

 use.assay.type = "logcounts", statistics = "mean")

-The marker genes in each cluster can be visualized with a heatmap:
+Marker genes for each cluster can be visualized using a heatmap.:

 # visualize averages z-scaled across clusters